-(1) Balance recorded in "Prepaid expenses and other" and "Other non-current assets"
+- (1) Balance recorded in "Prepaid expenses and other" and "Other non-current assets" - (2) Balance recorded in "Accrued liabilities" and "Other liabilities"

-As of December 31, 2011 and December 31, 2010 all financial instruments held by the Company were subject to enforceable master netting arrangements held by various financial institutions.
-In general, the terms of our agreements provide that in the event of an early termination the counterparties have the right to offset amounts owed or owing under that and any other agreement with the same counterparty.
-The Company's accounting policy is to not offset these positions in the Consolidated Balance Sheet.
-As of December 31, 2011 and December 31, 2010 the net positions of the enforceable master netting agreements are not significantly different from the gross positions noted in the table above.
 Depending on the extent of an unrealized loss position on a derivative contract held by the Company, certain counterparties may require collateral to secure the Company's derivative contract position.
-As of December 31, 2011 there were contracts held by the Company that required \$0.7 million in collateral to secure the Company's derivative liability positions.
+As of December 31, 2011 there were contracts held by the Company that required \$ 0.7 million in collateral to secure the Company's derivative liability positions.
 As of December 31, 2010, there were no contracts held by the Company that required collateral to secure the Company's derivative liability positions.